How to stop blaming and start living

 Beloved Blame Games

 There must be someone, something, or some events to blame for why we behave the way we do.
-This is true whether our relapse is back into an active addiction, depressive behaviours, self harm or old emotional behaviours…or even if the relapse is back into the unhealthy pattern of our character defects.
+This is true whether our relapse is back into an active obsession, depressive behaviours, self harm or old emotional behaviours…or even if the relapse is back into the unhealthy pattern of our character defects.

 Relapse, or a return to old patterns of behaviour, of any kind begins with feelings of discomfort that we look to avoid since the tendency to blame other people, places and things for the quality of our own life is a hallmark feature of our denial, the individual heading for relapse will always find a target to blame.